digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 Above command will create a job `job.batch/tvk-license-digitalocean` which will run a pod `tvk-license-digitalocean-828rx` to pull the license from `Trilio License Server` and install on the DOKS cluster.
 After the job is complete, it will be deleted in 60 seconds.

-**NOTE**
+**NOTE:**
-If you are downloading a free license from Trilio's website, apply it using below command:
+- If you are downloading a free license from Trilio's website, apply it using below command:

 ```shell
 kubectl apply -f <YOUR_LICENSE_FILE_NAME>.yaml -n tvk
 ```
 Please run below command to see if license is installed and in `Active` state on your cluster (it is managed via the `License` CRD):

 ```shell